 Rearing is a dangerous behavior for everyone concerned.
 If your horse rears you are in danger of being unseated, fallen on or struck.
 A horse that rears and loses its balance can easily fall and injure itself.
-A horse that rears while hitched can fall on the driver and passengers, injure itself and destroy equipment.
+A horse that rears while hitched can fall on the driver and passengers of the vehicle, cause injury to itself and destroy equipment and things around it.

 Once this behavior is learned, it is difficult to stop.
 If you’re a beginner rider, it will be almost impossible, in fact, dangerous, to try to solve this problem yourself.
 You will need to find a professional who can help you.

 It is essential to understand why your horse is rearing before attempting to eliminate the behavior.
 Rearing is a reaction that can be caused by:

 Before anything else, consider the possibility of physical problems.
 Soreness from poor saddle/harness fit and overgrown teeth are very common problems that can make a horse act badly.
 Poorly placed or too tight girths or cinches may make your horse cranky.
 A veterinarian or equine therapist, such as a chiropractor, may be able to help you find physical problems.
 Have a professional check for painful dental problems.
 There is a very small possibility a horse may have vision problems, and strange outbursts of behavior can be caused by serious problems such as tumors, fractures or organ failure.

 This is very rare.

 After checking that equipment is comfortable and there is no physical reason your horse is rearing, consider what gaps may be in your horse’s training or yours that could cause him to be frustrated, confused or over-faced by what you are asking him to do.
 Are your aids consistent and does your horse understand them?